kratman/ZOModel/README.md

 time.
 This was just for fun and is not a realistic model.

 Currently, three different models are available in this repository.
-ZOMOdds performs a back of the envolope calculation of the number of zombies a human population needs to eliminate.
+ZOMOdds performs a back of the envelope calculation of the number of zombies a human population needs to eliminate.
 ZOModel is designed to simulate small populations of humans and zombies (e.g. an infested town).
 ZOMlog is designed for large scale populations (e.g. infested countries and planets).

 Recommended packages:
 ```
- ZOMOdds: node.js
+ ZOMOdds: nodejs
  ZOModel: OpenMP
  ZOMlog: clisp
 ```